 Place the buttered cinnamon-sugar balls in a generously buttered Bundt tin and keep going until you have a layer of the dough balls in the tin.
 Sprinkle with the chopped toasted pecans and repeat until you’ve used all the dough balls up.
 If you have any leftover butter, sugar or pecans, pour them on top.

-leave for the final rise
+Step four – leave for the final rise

 Bake for 35-40 minutes or until the Monkey bread is golden, burnished and sticky.
 Leave in the tin for about 5 minutes before turning out onto a serving plate or board.

 Monkey bread can have a habit of sticking to the pan, but hopefully if you greased the pan well you shouldn’t have any trouble.
-I found the best way to release the bread was by flipping the Bundt pan onto a serving plate or board and give a couple of sharp raps with my hand.
+I found the best way to release the bread was by flipping the Bundt pan onto a serving plate or board and give it a couple of sharp raps with my hand.
 Carefully and slowly, start to lift the tin away.
 With a little luck, your Monkey bread should come out in one piece!

 All that’s left to do now is dig in and enjoy……

-more sweet bread recipes for you to try
+more sweet dough recipes to try

 Cinnamon Pecan Monkey Bread